Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 A good rule of thumb is this: if it's a lazy use of AI given the size of the change, then it's not a good use of AI.

 Avoid the following:
+- Using AI before having an idea of what change or problem you are solving
 - Becoming dependent on the AI
 - Using generated code you don't understand
 - Using AI exclusively without manual work